In the last days, instruction will go forth from Zion...

-Q:[In response to the Prosperity teaching TL#10:] When Jesus told them to go and preach and heal the sick, but not to take anything with them, no scrip or purse, etc., do you feel He means this literally for us always?
+Q:[In response to our teaching on Prosperity:] When Jesus told them to go and preach and heal the sick, but not to take anything with them, no scrip or purse, etc., do you feel He means this literally for us always?
 I know that He is wanting us to trust Him fully even to go to the nations....
 I am leaving for Nigeria in Aug. (please pray) and offerings have been given to me for travel, etc. This whole trip is supernatural by His hand.
-What does the Lord want of us here today in this issue? --Terri K.
+What does the Lord want of us here today in this issue? —Terri K.

 A: It’s a blessing to hear that you are searching God’s Word as you prepare for ministry.
-The passage you refer to is in Matthew 10:9,10: "Do not procure for yourselves gold or silver or copper for your (money) belts, or a (traveler’s) bag for the journey, or two tunics, or sandals, or a walking stick; for the worker is worthy of his provision."
-The point of the verse is that the worker does not have to provision himself, but that his needs will be provided for him as he goes.
+The passage you refer to is in Matthew 10:9-10: Do not procure for yourselves gold or silver or copper for your (money) belts, or a (traveler’s) bag for the journey, or two tunics, or sandals, or a walking stick; for the worker is worthy of his provision.
+The point of the verse is that the worker does not have to provide for himself, but that his needs will be provided for him as he goes.
 It sounds to me like God is already doing this through the offerings you have received.
 May God be with you and provide all your needs as you minister in Nigeria!

-Q1: I wanted to respond to your "To the Ends of the Earth--Teaching Letter #9" [Marriage, Divorce, and Singleness]....
+Q1: I wanted to respond to your To the Ends of the Earth—Teaching Letter #9[Marriage, Divorce, and Singleness]....
 You say adultery is grounds for divorce....
 One of the biggest misinterpretations in churches and congregations worldwide is Matthew 5:31-32 and Matthew 19:9....
 The word fornication [used in the King James translation of these verses] has been wrongly called adultery by many leaders and teachers of Torah [the Law of Moses].
 Fornication and adultery are two very different types of sexual sin that we are so clearly warned not to engage in....

 Matthew was written to the Jews and Yeshua [Jesus] knew their customs and laws....
-This scripture was to clarify that if a woman who was betrothed to her husband (they were called husband and wife in the betrothal period, even though the marriage had not been consummated yet...) was found to have been unfaithful by means of fornication (pre-marriage), then a Get [a divorce] was allowed.
+This scripture was to clarify that if a woman who was betrothed to her husband (they were called husband and wife in the betrothal period, even though the marriage had not been consummated yet...) was found to have been unfaithful by means of fornication (pre-marriage), then a Get [a certificate of divorce] was allowed.
 Yeshua was clarifying under what circumstances a Get (divorce) was allowed, and it was only allowed during this betrothal period, if one had committed fornication before the marriage was consummated.

-A1: You are correct that in both Matthew 5:32 and 19:9, the ground permitted for divorce by Yeshua (Jesus) is "fornication" (in the King James version).
-But the Biblical definition of the word "fornication" (porneia in the original Greek, the root of the English word "pornography") is not restricted to the betrothal period.
+A1: You are correct that in both Matthew 5:32 and 19:9, the ground permitted for divorce by Yeshua (Jesus) is fornication (in the King James version).
+But the Biblical definition of the word fornication (porneia in the original Greek, the root of the English word pornography) is not restricted to the betrothal period.
 It includes any kind of unlawful sexual intercourse, including adultery.
 There is no foundation in Jewish law for a distinction between fornication before the consummation of the marriage and after.
 In fact, the rabbis clearly state that Jewish law is distinct from Roman law in that it does not recognize any legal difference between immorality in the time of betrothal and that of marriage.
 This can be seen in Deut.
-22:23,24, which addresses the exact situation you mention: fornication during the betrothal period.
+22:23-24, which addresses the exact situation you mention: fornication during the betrothal period.
 Here the penalty is not divorce, as you suggest, but death, the same penalty as for adultery.
 In his teaching, Jesus was not introducing something new to Jewish law, nor was he annulling the Law of Moses; he was merely restating (and clarifying) the grounds for divorce given by Moses in Deut.
 24:1: that divorce was permitted only in the event of unlawful sexual intercourse.

-Q2: Jeff, you had noted in your teaching that 1 Corinthians 7:15 said "a man abandoned by a non-believing wife is permitted to re-marry, as is the man who divorces an adulterous wife."
+Q2: Jeff, you had noted in your teaching that 1 Corinthians 7:15 said a man abandoned by a non-believing wife is permitted to re-marry, as is the man who divorces an adulterous wife.
 I am sorry, but that is one scary interpretation to me and clearly not at all what scripture says.
 Nowhere does 7:15 say it’s o.k. to remarry, the word used is depart.
 There is a huge difference in meaning between remarry and depart.

 A2: You are correct that 1 Cor.
 7:15 says nothing about remarriage.
 The permission of a man to remarry appears in 1 Cor.
 7:26-28.
-Here Paul says that a man who has been "loosed" from a wife may marry a virgin without sin.
+Here Paul says that a man who has been loosed from a wife may marry a virgin without sin.
 This presumes, of course, that he has been loosed according to God’s law, which only permits divorce under the two circumstances of being abandoned by a non-believing wife (1 Cor.
-7:15; the Greek word translated "depart" refers to separation through divorce) or divorced from an adulterous wife (Matt.
+7:15; the Greek word translated depart refers to separation through divorce) or divorced from an adulterous wife (Matt.
 5:32).